 ADA Compliance: Use of Color

-Using specific colors on your website can be among the most fun and creative decisions when building attorney websites.
+Using specific law firm colors on your website can be among the most fun and creative decisions when building attorney websites.

 What’s the problem with colors?